XtopheB/BigDataCourse/README.md

 # Big Data Pedagogical Materials
-Materials prepared for two courses on Big Data for SDGs
-- Regional Training Course on Big Data for Sustainable Development (Daejeon, June 2023)
+Materials prepared for the Regional Training Course on Big Data for Sustainable Development (Daejeon, June 2023)
-- Big Data: Innovative Methods and Applications for Achieving SDGs (Chiba, October 2024)